oliverzick/Delizious-Filtering/README.md

 # Delizious Filtering
 ## What?
-Delizious Filtering is a .NET library entirely written in C# that simplifies matching of values as well as filtering of collections.
+Delizious Filtering is a flexible and easy to use .NET library entirely written in C# that simplifies matching of values as well as filtering of collections.
 It comes with a fluent and straightforward API and lets you define matches (conditions) the easy way.

 ## Features
 Delizious Filtering provides the following features: